Understanding Web Storage APIs

 }

-- Safari (WebKit): Intelligent Tracking Prevention (ITP) imposes a 7-day expiration cap on third-party storage contexts.
+- Safari (WebKit): Intelligent Tracking Prevention (ITP) imposes a 7-day expiration cap on script-writable storage for origins the user has not engaged with as an installed app.
 Cross-site iframes and embedded web views may experience silent eviction.
+In private browsing mode the quota is effectively 0 and the first write throws

-navigator.storage.estimate()for proactive capacity planning.
-Mobile Chrome may aggressively reclaim storage under low-memory conditions.
+navigator.storage.estimate()for capacity planning of the broader storage pool (which does not include the Web Storage allocation).
+Mobile Chrome may reclaim storage under low-memory conditions.

 When building offline-first architectures, never assume universal availability.
-Implement feature detection and quota-aware initialization routines.
-For a comprehensive quota mapping across Chromium, WebKit, and Gecko engines, refer to Browser Storage Fundamentals & Quotas.
+Implement feature detection and quota-aware initialization.
+For a comprehensive quota mapping and the eviction model that governs it, refer to Storage Quotas & Eviction Policies, and for concrete numbers per engine see Browser Storage Limits Across Chrome, Firefox, and Safari.

 Web Storage’s synchronous nature is a primary source of main-thread contention during state hydration or bulk writes.
-To prevent layout shifts and input lag, production applications should defer non-critical persistence using idle-time batching or worker offloading.
+To prevent layout shifts and input lag, production applications should defer non-critical persistence using idle-time batching.

-The following pattern implements an async write queue that batches operations, flushes during browser idle periods via requestIdleCallback, and explicitly handles quota boundaries without blocking the UI thread:
+The following queue batches operations, flushes during browser idle periods via requestIdleCallback, and handles quota boundaries without blocking the UI thread:

 class AsyncStorageQueue {